MINNEAPOLIS -- How can you get close to the Super Bowl without having a ticket?

 One way to immerse yourself in the experience for a week is by being a Super Bowl volunteer.

 Atlanta will need at least 10,000 volunteers for the week of Super Bowl LIII.
-With the game roughly one year out, the game officials will begin launching their programs for interviewing and hiring volunteers in the next few weeks.
+With the game less than a year out, the game officials have begun launching their programs for interviewing and hiring volunteers.

-They will have a kickoff event in March and will begin searching for at least 20,000 applicants.
+They planned a kickoff event in March in their search for at least 20,000 applicants.
 They will narrow the applicants down to roughly 15,000 people to interview, then select 10,000 volunteers for the week of the game.

 Volunteering doesn't get you a ticket inside the game.
 You'll still need to fork over thousands of dollars for that.
 But it will get you in the heart of the action around events such as Super Bowl LIVE, around the streets of the city, the airport, and wherever the game's footprint may fall.
 It's all to help out the roughly 250,000 guests who are projected to come to the city without even having a ticket to the game.